Skip to Main Content

 What is an equipment loan?

 Most equipment loans use the equipment you purchase as collateral, securing the loan with the guarantee the lender can take and sell the equipment if the borrower defaults.
-While this puts your equipment at risk, you may have an easier time getting approved or even getting a lower interest rate than getting an unsecured business loan.
+While this puts your equipment at risk, you may have an easier time getting approved or getting a lower interest rate than you would with an unsecured business loan.

 Equipment loans vs. equipment leases